top of page

 What Are Coffee Flavour Notes?

 Flavour notes are descriptors, not ingredients.
 They’re a way to communicate what a coffee reminds us of based on aroma, taste, and mouthfeel.
+Just like wine might be described as black cherry, oak, or vanilla, coffee can express notes such as:

 • Chocolate or cocoa